cappuu02/Cybersecurity-Sapienza/2Semester/PND/6) Network traffic regulation with firewalls.md

  - - Can introduce lag
 -  - Application-specific
 -  - Not always transparent

+## Host based firewalls
+A firewall on each individual host to protect that one machine.
+Selectively enable specific services and ports that will be used to send and receive traffic
+- Ex: it's unlikely that an employee would need remote SSH access to her laptop A host-based firewall plays a big part in:
+- reducing what is accessible to an outside attacker
+- protecting the other elements of the IT system if one of the component (ex, a process) is compromised

 ## Circuit-level gateways (or generic proxy)
 Also known as a TCP relay